Performance Benchmarks

 Native code, not bytecode

-Perl and Python compile to bytecode that runs on a virtual machine.
-Every operation — every addition, every function call, every attribute access — goes through an interpreter dispatch loop.
-Strada compiles to C, which GCC then optimizes into native machine code.
+Perl, Python, Ruby, and PHP compile to bytecode that runs on a virtual machine.
+Node.js uses V8's JIT compiler, which is fast but still has warmup costs and deoptimization overhead.
+Strada compiles to C, which GCC then optimizes into native machine code with link-time optimization.
 There is no interpreter overhead at runtime.

 Zero-overhead function calls

-When you write $self->x() on a has attribute, Strada detects that the method is a simple accessor and compiles it to a direct hash fetch — skipping the entire method dispatch machinery.
-Combined with arithmetic expression inlining (sub-expressions like x*x + y*y compile to raw C arithmetic without intermediate allocations), OOP-heavy code runs 1.8x faster than Perl.
+When you write $self->x() on a has attribute, Strada detects that the method is a simple accessor and compiles it to a direct hash fetch — skipping method dispatch entirely.
+For constructors like Point::new("x", 1, "y", 2), the compiler pre-computes attribute key hashes at compile time, emits direct hash construction code, and devirtualizes method calls for known types.
+This makes Strada OOP 5.2x faster than Perl, 2.2x faster than Python, and 2x faster than Ruby.

 Compiled PCRE2 regex

 Strada links against PCRE2 (Perl Compatible Regular Expressions), the same engine used by PHP, Nginx, and Haproxy.
-Regex patterns are compiled to optimized automata at program startup, not interpreted at match time.
-Combined with in-place string mutation (strada_concat_inplace avoids copies), string operations are 814x faster than Python and competitive with Perl.
+Regex patterns are compiled to optimized automata at program startup.
+Single-character delimiters in split() use SIMD-optimized memchr instead of the regex engine.

 What Each Benchmark Tests